Public Speaking Techniques You Should Know

-For impromptu situations, take a few seconds to observe the audience before beginning, lots of people wear their emotions on their faces during such moments.
-This will give you a good indication on whether to restrain yourself or to go all out with the banter.
-Sometimes, you might even need to entirely change your approach on the spot.
+For impromptu situations, take a few seconds to observe the audience before beginning.
+Lots of people wear their emotions on their faces during such moments; thus, you can have a good indication of whether to restrain yourself or to go all out with the banter.
+In some extreme scenarios, you might even have to change your entire approach on the spot.

 23. Do Not Hog the Limelight (Special Occasion Speech Tip)

-Unlike the other two types of speeches, you play a secondary role when giving a special occasion speech.
-Your duty is to complement an event or provide relevant (background) information about it.
+Unlike the other two types, you play a secondary role when giving a special occasion speech.
+Your duty is to complement an event or provide relevant (background) information.
 Because of that, don’t rant.
 Don’t go on and on and on.

 24. Don’t Forget the Importance of Background Information, When Applicable (Special Occasion Speech Tip)

 Special occasion speeches include events like anniversary statements, prize giving, and project inaugurations.
 For these, it is imperative to include background information in your speech.
 Not all the details, just salient, digestible bits to add flesh to the occasion.

 25. Remember to Thank the Occasion, If Necessary (Special Occasion Speech Tip)

 Once again, you are not the star here.
 Even if you are giving a thank-you statement for an award, you are not the star.
 The star is the event that awarded you.

-Public speaking is a science.
-A lot of experts have devoted years to understanding and mastering it.
-That said, public speaking is neither the most complex nor the most inaccessible skill around.
-Because of this, your first step to successful public speaking is simply not to magnify your own apprehension.
-It is true that people can be unforgiving and picky, even nasty and scornful.
-Yet, how often do people remember for years and months?
-Do you remember the headlines on your local newspaper from a week ago?
+Consider this as well.
+While it is true that people can be unforgiving and picky, even nasty and scornful, how often do people remember blunders for years and months?
+Do you remember the headlines in your local newspaper from a week ago?

-© 2018 Kuan Leong Yong
+© 2018 Ced Yong